guildai/guild.ai/pages/docs/guides/create-object-detector.md

 ## Obtain annotated images

-If you have Pascal VOC annotated images, you may use them to train your detector.
+If you have Pascal VOC annotated images, you can use them to train your detector.

 If you don't have images, download one of these datasets: